bdunko/Charon-s-Obol/notes/Obol/Planning.md

 			- [ ] 8 Payoffs
 				- [ ] Tantalus - Distant Fruit, Fading Water - Whenever this card is on heads, gain souls then immediately turn it to tails.
 					- [ ] add code to allow for
-				- [x] Aeneas - Wasn't Built in a Day - Beneficial on both heads and tails, but lower payoff.
 				- [ ] Orion - Hunting for Stars - Souls on heads; Arrows on tails (souls payoff is minimal)
-					- [ ] Tails tooltip shows charges but it shoujldn't just make it work liek souls payoffs (arrow payoffs should be treated the same; just +ARROW... but stymphanian bird keeps what it is... so IFF the icon is the arrow icon, don't show the power part)
+					- [ ] Tails tooltip shows charges but it shouldn't just make it work liek souls payoffs (arrow payoffs should be treated the same; just +ARROW... but stymphanian bird keeps what it is... so IFF the icon is the arrow icon, don't show the power part)
-				- [x] Carpo - Limitless Harvest - 0/2/4/6 souls - Increases by 2 each payoff (resets when the round ends).
 				- [ ] Telemachus - Following His Shadow - After 50 payoffs, transform into a random power coin, upgrade thrice, and consecrate permanently.
 Only available as Obol, cannot be upgraded.
 					- [ ] in payoff, after gaining souls, check for transform via metadata
 			- [ ] 21 Powers